statements > zing drives my work

 Whatever the name, chi, vibe or force, this energy is mysterious and elusive.
 It exists in Rothko’s hovering color and Hepworth’s chiseled voids.
 It is this power that I experiment with and cultivate in my art.
 I call it zing.

 Observation of the land feeds my art.
-From the landscape I gather materials such as stone, barn wood, color and light.
+From the landscape I gather materials such as stone, wood, color and light.
 Each material inspires me.

 Zing exists within all shapes, textures, colors and materials.
 Tapping this force is like tapping and splitting a stone.
 This is the mystery and the magic.
 This search for zing drives my work.